-My first subject is Disney’s Animal Kingdom (DAK), which opened back in April 1998.
+My first subject is Disney’s Animal Kingdom, which opened back in April 1998.
 I visited the park during that summer, and it felt very different than the others.
 The mix of animals and attractions was tricky, and Disney has struggled with the marketing.
 By saying a place isn’t a zoo (Nahtazu!), you’re essentially admitting that it’s very similar to one.
-That doesn’t mean that DAK is a failure.
+That doesn’t mean that the park is a failure.
 It’s a charming place with seemingly endless pathways to explore.
 It rewards a slower pace and isn’t built for commando touring.
 Despite the beauty, many guests still call it a “half day park”.
-For that reason, Disney is investing serious dollars into keeping them at DAK for the entire day.
+For that reason, Disney is investing serious dollars into keeping them at the Animal Kingdom for the entire day.

 Growth: Pandora Is Rising